Callboard

 Prerequisites:

-Theater 109 requires at least one semester of college-level acting training (or equivalent experience) and each subsequent course in the series requires an additional semester of college-level training or experience.
+Theater 109 requires at least one semester of college-level acting training (or equivalent experience) and each subsequent class in the series requires an additional semester of college-level training or experience.
 If you don't know which acting level is appropriate, you may sign up for more than one audition.

 Audition Preparation: